 How ooddle Personalizes This

 At ooddle, we treat post-marathon recovery as a multi-pillar protocol.
 Movement handles the running schedule and cross-training.
 Recovery sets sleep, mobility, and nervous system care.
 Metabolic ensures adequate fueling for repair.
 Mind handles the post-race blues and engagement with non-running joys.
 Optimize captures the small things like daily walks in morning sun that compound recovery.
 Your protocol adapts to how your body is actually responding, not a generic template.
-We help you come back stronger by respecting how depleted you actually are.
+We help you come back stronger by respecting how depleted you actually are, and the daily check-ins reveal when you are ready to add intensity rather than guessing based on the calendar alone.